FarazRashid/MentorMe/README.md

 Contributions to MentorMe are welcome!
 If you have suggestions for new features, bug fixes, or improvements, please feel free to submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE), granting you the freedom to modify and distribute the software as you see fit.

 ## Acknowledgements